 You must be 17 or older when applying to be a detective constable.
 Applicants who are 17 will progress through the recruitment process, however your start date with MPS would need to be after your 18th Birthday.

 The upper age limit for applications to become a detective is 57.
 This normally provides enough time for you to take part in the recruitment process and complete a probationary period before the normal retirement age of 60.

 You must declare any other employment or business interests you intend to maintain, if offered a detective constable position.
 We will need to check that these are not in conflict with employment in the Met in any way.

-If you don't tell us about any cautions, investigations or criminal convictions that may be linked to you at an early stage, your application could be refused simply because you weren't open and up front, whereas it might have been accepted if you were.
+If you don't tell us about any cautions, investigations or criminal convictions that may be linked to you at an early stage, your application could be refused simply because you weren't open and up front, but it might have been accepted if you were.
 If in any doubt, disclose the information.

 You must meet the police eyesight standards agreed by the College of Policing.

 It's important that you're not under pressure from un-discharged debts or liabilities and that you can manage loans and debts sensibly.

 Whilst our health and fitness requirements are not nearly as demanding as is often assumed, you will need to be able to cope with the physical and mental demands of the job.
 Certain medical conditions may prevent this.